GEMINI-Breeding/GEMINI-Breeding.github.io/docs/1. App/3- Process.md

 **Plot Boundary**

+- **NOTE**: ALL PLOTS with plot boundaries created must be included in Field Design file even if the plots aren’t being used in the field.
+Without their inclusion, mapping of accession information will be incorrect.
 - Select the orthomosaic once more from the dropdown menu.
 Click the icon at the bottom left to populate parameters for the plot boundaries.
-- Adjust the parameters until you are satisfied with the number of rectangles and spacing of each.
+- Adjust the parameters until you are satisfied with the plot boundaries for trait extraction.
 - Use the options in the top right to modify the placement of individual rectangles, or all at once using `Select All`.
-- Once you are satisfied with the size and placement of the overlaid rectangles, click `Save`.
+- When finished, click `Save`.
 ![Plot Boundary](_attachments/process/plot_bound.png)
 ## Aerial Processing